 Right to negotiate

-The right-to-negotiate (RTN) process allows you to reach agreement with the relevant native title parties about what can occur on the land and what compensation will be offered for any impacts.
+The right-to-negotiate (RTN) process allows you to reach agreement with the native title party or parties that overlap your resource authority.

 - mining leases

 Step 1 – Contact with native title parties

 Before lodging your resource authority application with the Department of Resources, you should contact the relevant native title representative body (NTRB) for the application area and any registered native title party to establish whether they are willing to participate in RTN negotiations and if so how negotiations should proceed.
 Keep a record of your meetings for future reference.

 For help determining the registered native title party, you can check the native title layers in GeoResGlobe or contact the National Native Title Tribunal (NNTT).